Conformal and Contact Kinetic Dynamics and Their Geometrization: Conformal Kinetic Theory

 \section{Conformal Kinetic Theory}

 In this section, we shall consider a particle that is governed by a conformal vector field that dissipates the energy and has non-zero divergence.
+We note that in this section, the dissipation arises from a conformal factor, which is a real constant, not a function of the state variables.
 We then lift this particle motion to a kinetic theory underlying the dynamics of a number of such particles.